Walking the Dempster - Yukon News

 His response: “Why not?”

-Jackson has driven the Dempster in the past and is looking forward to experiencing the highway at a more sedate pace.
+Jackson has driven the Dempster in the past and looks forward to experiencing the highway at a more sedate pace.

-While there will be some cold nights in store for him along the way, as Yukoners continue waiting for spring to show up, he pointed out it’s also pretty much guaranteed he won’t be contending with the massive bug population the Dempster is so well-known for or the mud that often comes with warmer seasons.
+While there’ll be some cold nights along the way, as Yukoners continue waiting for spring to show up, it’s also pretty much guaranteed that he won’t contend with the massive bug population the Dempster is so well-known for or the mud that often comes with warmer seasons.

-Jackson is looking forward to a hard-packed road the colder seasons bring.

-Hopefully, he said, the daytime temperatures will be a bit more spring-like, giving him some “beautiful, warm days.”
+Hopefully, he says, the daytime temperatures will be a bit more spring-like, giving him some “beautiful, warm days.”
 The increasing daylight this time of year brings will also be a benefit.

-Along with the challenge of the journey itself, Jackson said he also enjoys a good logistical challenge.
+Along with the challenge of the journey itself, Jackson says he enjoys a good logistical challenge.
 That’s exactly what he’s getting in planning for the self-supported trip.

-It has meant making modifications, including creating his own panels and high visibility flags, to a “chariot” where his and Dawson’s gear will be stored, planning how to best pack and keeping the weight as low as possible with things like dehydrated food.
-Staff at the territory’s Department of Highways and Public Works have been incredibly helpful in sharing information about the highway and the conditions he might encounter at this time of year, he said.
+It’s meant making modifications, including creating his own panels and high visibility flags, to a “chariot” where his and Dawson’s gear will be stored, planning how to best pack and keeping the weight as low as possible with things like dehydrated food.
+Staff at the territory’s Department of Highways and Public Works have been incredibly helpful in sharing information about the highway and the conditions he might encounter at this time of year, he says.

-While he’s not entirely sure what the precise weight of the chariot is when fully packed, he has taken it out with everything in it for a dry run along the Kusawa Lake Road.
+While he’s not entirely sure what the precise weight of the chariot is when fully packed, he’s taken it out with everything in it for a dry run along the Kusawa Lake Road.

-He’s also been training towards a goal of walking 25 kilometers each day of his walk-a-thon.
+He’s also been training toward a goal of walking 25 kilometres each day of his walk-a-thon.

-Knowing it’s not a race, his schedule is fairly open and will allow for rest days if he needs them, Jackson said.
+Knowing it’s not a race, his schedule is fairly open and will allow for rest days if he needs them.

-His ultimate goal is more about the destination than how quickly he will get there.
+His ultimate goal is more about the destination than how quickly he’ll get there.

 He also hopes to raise as much money as possible for the Yukon Anti-Poverty Coalition.

-As the Dempster Walk-A-Thon has drawn closer, Jackson said he started considering ways it could benefit others and decided to use it to raise money for the Anti-Poverty Coalition.
+As the Dempster Walk-A-Thon has drawn closer, Jackson says he started considering ways it could benefit others and decided to use it to raise money for the Coalition.

-As the previous owner of the Changing Gear sporting goods consignment shop, Jackson had worked with the group, providing unsold winter clothing for the coalition’s Whitehorse Connects events.

-Whitehorse Connects are full-day events that provide a number of free services from hair cuts to physiotherapy to clothing, such as the gear Changing Gear donated, to those in need.
+As the previous owner of the Changing Gear sporting goods consignment shop, Jackson had worked with the group, providing unsold winter clothing for the coalition’s Whitehorse Connects events which provided free services to those in need, from hair cuts to physiotherapy to clothing.

-It was one of a number of programs and events the coalition hosts aimed at addressing poverty.
-Those donating to Jackson’s campaign can have their donation directed to one of three programs offered by the coalition.
-These include Whitehorse Connects; Voices Influencing Change, a program for those with lived experience; and The Backyard Garden, which promotes growing local food for those who are part of Voices Influencing Change.
+Those donating to Jackson’s campaign can have their donation directed to one of three programs offered by the coalition: Whitehorse Connects; Voices Influencing Change, a program for those with lived experience; and The Backyard Garden, which promotes growing local food for those who are part of Voices Influencing Change.

-Jackson said with many Yukoners feeling the economic impacts of COVID-19 over the past year, the importance of the work of the Yukon Anti-Poverty Coalition has been emphasized for him.
+Jackson says that with many Yukoners feeling the economic impacts of COVID-19 over the past year, the importance of the work of the Yukon Anti-Poverty Coalition has been emphasized for him.

 Coalition executive director Kristina Craig said the group is pleased to continue working with Jackson as he gets set for his Dempster Walk-A-Thon.